Haseldan History, Family Crest & Coats of Arms

-name Haseldan comes from when the family resided in one of a variety of similarly-named places.
-The settlement of Heselden is in Durham
+The Anglo-Saxon name Haseldan comes from when the family resided in one of a variety of similarly-named places.
+The parishes of Cold Hesleton (Hesleden) and Monk Hesleton (Hesleden) are in Durham.
+Both date back to Saxon times when they were collectively known as Heseldene c.
+1050 and literally meant "valley where hazels grow."

 Early Origins of the Haseldan family

 The surname Haseldan was first found in Sussex at ancient manor in or near Dallington.
 The name is derived from the Old English words hoesel + denu, which mean "Hazel" + "valley."
 Hazleton Abbey was an abbey in Gloucestershire.

 Early rolls revealed Robert de Heseldene in the Assize Rolls for Surham in 1243; Alexander de Haselinden in Kirkstal, Yorkshire in 1258; Reginald de Haselden in the Hundredorum Rolls for Warwickshire in 1275; and William de Heseldenn in the Subsidy Rolls for Sussexin in 1296.

 In Somerset, early records there found: William de Haseldin; and Adam Haseldene, both listed 1, Edward III (during the first year of King Edward III's reign.)

 The Yorkshire Poll Tax Rolls of 1379 included: Willelmus de Hesledyn; and Jeppe de Hesilden as both hold lands there at that time.